 - Whitey Bulger – Bulger served time on “The Rock” early in his “Career” and before he really turned nasty.
 Once his real crimes got going “The Rock” had closed down.

 - Alvin “Creepy” Karpis – Notorious and Brutal gang boss, he spent 26 years in Alcatraz making him the longest-serving prisoner of “The Rock”

 - Robert Stroud, aka “The Birdman of Alcatraz” – Robert was one of the most notorious inmates of Alcatraz and the US prison system in general.
-He loved his birds and showed great knowledge and caring for them (Not on Alcatraz as he wasn’t allowed his beloved birds here) His love and compassion for birds was not shared with humans as he was a violent and aggressive prisoner who murdered a guard while in custody and only narrowly escaped the noose for Alcatraz.
+He loved his birds and showed great knowledge and care for them (Not in Alcatraz as he wasn’t allowed his beloved birds here) His love and compassion for birds were not shared with humans as he was a violent and aggressive prisoner who murdered a guard while in custody and only narrowly escaped the noose for Alcatraz.